MorVo1/Ramans/README.md

 ### Ramans is a generator of pixelart little men made in python.
 #

+## Requirements
+If you want to use our app you'll need: tkinter and pillow

 ## How to use it?
 - Download our repository and `cd` to it.